What Do Home Inspectors Look For? Why These 5 Items Could Make or Break the Inspection

 What happens during a home inspection

-When your inspector arrives for the appointment and cracks open their notebook, they’re evaluating items in the home that are “readily accessible and visually observable,” according to the American Society of Home Inspectors standards of practice.
+When your inspector arrives for the appointment and cracks open their notebook, they’re evaluating items in the home that are “readily accessible and visually observable,” according to the American Society of Home Inspectors Standards of Practice.

 While the inspection doesn’t cover every nook and cranny, it will paint a fairly accurate picture of a home’s structure and systems.
 It will provide a snapshot of the home’s condition and the types of maintenance and repairs that will be necessary in the future.

-We get it — the market’s a jungle out there — but protecting your investment and financial future is important, too.
-Considering the nominal cost of an inspection (between $280 and $400, on average), the few hundred bucks you spend now could save you thousands of dollars and copious heartache later.
+In a competitive seller’s market, buyers might consider nixing contingencies and waiving home inspections to make their offers more attractive to sellers.
+In fact, inspections accounted for 20% of buyer contingencies waived at contract in June 2023.
+And we get it — the market’s a jungle out there — but protecting your investment and financial future is important, too.
+Given the relatively low cost of an inspection (typically between $296 and $423), the few hundred dollars you spend now could save you thousands and prevent significant stress down the road.

 During a home inspection for a recent client of Haggstrom’s, the inspector discovered a sewer leak.
 He recommended additional tests with a plumber, who found a line break between the home and city sewer lines, causing sewage to slowly leak into the house plumbing.

-The top five things home inspectors look for
+The top five things home inspectors evaluate

-Foundation
+1. Foundation

 What inspectors look for

-Inspectors will typically walk the perimeter of the home looking for settlement problems, cracks, and sloping.
+Inspectors typically will walk the perimeter of the home looking for settlement problems, cracks, and sloping.
 If there’s a crawl space, it will get a good once-over for moisture, mold, and warping that could affect the integrity of wood supports.
 If the foundation’s been repaired previously, the inspector will check the workmanship on that, too.

 Average cost to repair

 Foundation repair costs vary widely depending on the severity of the problem.
-The average cost is $4,500, but it can balloon to as much as $15,000.
+The average cost is $5,046, but it can balloon to as much as $15,500.

-Roof
+2. Roof

 Roof quality and performance can also make or break a house deal.
 You’ll often hear concerned family members ask about the age of the roof in a home sale.